TetraDiffusion: Tetrahedral Diffusion Models for 3D Shape Generation: Introduction

 \section{Introduction}

-The growing demand for virtual content has sparked a wave of research to automate the laborious and costly reconstruction, editing and generation of 3D assets.
+The growing demand for virtual content has sparked a wave of research to automate the laborious and costly generation of 3D assets.
 At the heart of this endeavor lies the search for powerful and flexible 3D representations to encode, store and manipulate the geometry and topology of 3-dimensional objects.
-In this work, we describe a novel generative model that is able to produce a wide range of examples from a given 3D object category, and that can capture not only point-wise object geometry, but also surface information, and optionally associated attributes like surface colors or normals.
+In this work, we describe a novel, highly efficient generative model that is able to produce high-quality surface meshes in seconds.

-Generative models have a long history in computer graphics and digital content creation \cite{ackley1985learning, fahlman1983massively, jordan1999introduction, hinton2006fast, goodfellow2020generative}, including variational auto-encoders (VAE) \cite{kingma2013auto, razavi2019generating, child2020very, chen2016variational}, generative adversarial networks (GAN) \cite{goodfellow2020generative, karras2020training, radford2015unsupervised, esser2021taming} and normalizing flows (NF) \cite{chen2019residual, kingma2018glow, dinh2016density}.
-All these approaches have in common that they can be understood as a learnable mapping from a simple (\eg, multivariate Gaussian) distribution to the desired, complex data distribution (\eg, 3D objects).
-VAEs achieve this via an explicit restriction of the latent representation, GANs implicity through a concurrently trained discriminator, and NFs by enforcing bijective layers.
-Along this line, the recently (re)-discovered denoising diffusion models (DDMs) \cite{sohl2015deep} have demonstrated impressive results in 2D image generation \cite{ho2020denoising, kingma2021variational, nichol2021improved, rombach2022high, austin2021structured, song2020denoising}.
-In essence, a DDM is Markovian, hierarchical variational auto-encoder with explicit restrictions on the latents \cite{luo2022understanding}, and learns the reverse process of gradually polluting the input with noise.
-The notion of gradually perturbing the input pixels can be directly transferred to voxels or points in 3D, and has already lead to impressive results \cite{zeng2022lion, zhou20213d, luo2021diffusion}.